Shamrock Garden Preschool Art Activity

 In this picture we used blue-green, lime green and green.
 We also used a green marker.

-This is a fun and easy craft for kids that brings out the creativity and fine motor skills.
+This is a fun and easy craft for kids that brings out the creativity and exercises fine motor skills.

 Display your pictures at home or in the classroom on St. Patrick's Day.